flybywiresim/docs/docs/fbw-a32nx/feature-guides/cFMS.md

 - TCAS is not implemented yet.
 No traffic shown, TCAS elements are cosmetic only.
 - WX and TERR on ND are not implemented yet.
 We are waiting for better API support by Microsoft Flight Simulator.
 See our [Forums Feature Request](https://forums.flightsimulator.com/t/implement-weather-and-terrain-api-s-for-aircraft-developers-to-implement-accurate-radar-predictive-windshear-egpws-and-metar-wind-uplink/442016){target=new}.
 - Only 3 Leg Types/1 Transition supported at this time.
 Although these cover most of the important types there might be some issues with other leg types during flight guidance.
-We will be significantly imporving this in future updates.
+We will be significantly improving this in future updates.
 - Rendering of flight path on the ND of terminal procedure legs may be glitched or incorrect during cruise. - [See Special Notes](../feature-guides/cFMS.md#flight-path-rendering).
 - Rendering of flight path on the ND of legs will be glitched or incorrect if you are flying faster than the appropriate/correct speed. - [See Special Notes](../feature-guides/cFMS.md#flight-path-rendering).
 - Syncing the aircraft flight plan with the sim's flight plan for default ATC and VFR map is not 100% supported. - [See Special Notes](../feature-guides/cFMS.md#flight-plan-sync).